whoisglover/phase_0_unit_2/week_6/7_cultural_blog.md

 Go into as much depth feels comfortable for you.

+##Text for this blog:

+As a college aged white male I honestly haven't had a lot of experience with the concept of Stereotype Threat.
+I have taken quite a bit of upper level math courses and I suppose I may have felt that my asian classmates were outperforming me.
+I don't remember feeling very strongly about this and I can't say with certainty if it affected my performance.
+Since I am in a position to not be as at risk with stereotype threatening as others, I would like to become good at disrupting it.
+By this I mean I want anyone I work with to feel confident in their abilities and not feel any judgement from me due to stereotypes, or due to anything for that matter.
+I plan on accomplishing this by continually improving my mindfulness and actively remind myself to be open and accepting to anyone.
+I also plan on dishing out plenty of compliments to coworkers that are performing well, my nightmare would be to be the guy that gets jealous when my peers are succeeding.

 ## Release 3: Submit
 Link to your blog on the index of your github.io site and push your changes.